Rectified Gaussian Scale Mixtures and the Sparse Non-Negative Least Squares Problem: Bayesian Inference with Scale Mixture Prior

 \subsubsection{Diagonal approximation (DA)}

-We know \textit{a-priori} that the posterior density in Eq. \eqref{eq:posterior} does not admit a closed form expression.
-However, to successively implement an EM framework for R-SBL we only need the marginals of the posterior.
-We first note that if $\vect{\Sigma}$ was a diagonal matrix then we could evaluate the normalizing constant $c(\vect{y})$ in closed form since the multivariate RG posterior can be written as a product of marginals (e.g. see Appendix \ref{sec:posterior} for details).
-In the diagonal approximation approach, we resort to approximating the posterior in Eq. \eqref{eq:posterior} with a suitable posterior density $\tilde{p}(\vect{x}|\vect{y},\vect{\gamma})$ which could be written as a product of independent marginal densities (i.e. $ \tilde{p}(x_i|y_i,\gamma_i)$).
-This density is derived in Appendix \ref{sec:posterior} as:
+We know \textit{a-priori} that the posterior in Eq. \eqref{eq:posterior} does not admit a closed form expression.
+However, to implement the EM algorithm we only need the marginal moments of the posterior.
+We first note that, if the scale matrix $\vect{\Sigma}$ is diagonal then we could evaluate the normalizing constant $c(\vect{y})$ in closed form since the multivariate RG posterior can be written as a product of univariate marginals (see Appendix \ref{sec:posterior}).